The 69 Eyes: History

-In March 2006, The 69 Eyes briefly toured the U.S. for the first time with Program The Dead & Damone, performing live on Last Call with Carson Daly.Episode dated 31 March 2006 This marked the band's first ever U.S. television appearance.
+In March 2006, The 69 Eyes briefly toured the U.S. for the first time with Program the Dead and Damone, performing live on Last Call with Carson Daly (episode dated 31 March 2006).
+This marked the band's first ever U.S. television appearance.

 Angels, the sequel to the 2004 album Devils, was released in Europe in March 2007.
 It debuted at number 1 in Finland and has since gone gold.
 Shortly after their tour with Cradle of Filth and 3 Inches of Blood, Angels was released on 25 June 2007 in the UK.
 The first single from the album was "Perfect Skin" which went straight to number 1 on the Finnish singles chart.
 The second single was "Never Say Die".
 Videos were filmed for both singles and received international airplay.

-The band did a summer 2007 US tour with Wednesday 13, Night Kills The Day, & Fair to Midland, and supported Within Temptation on tour in the UK in November.
+The band did a summer 2007 US tour with Wednesday 13, Night Kills the Day and Fair to Midland, and supported Within Temptation on tour in the UK in November.
 They played 125 shows worldwide in 2007.

-In 2008 the band released their first live album, titled The 69 Eyes: Hollywood Kills.
-It featured a complete live show recorded at the Whisky a Go Go in West Hollywood in March 2006.
+In 2008, the band released their first live album, titled The 69 Eyes: Hollywood Kills.
+It featured a complete live show recorded at the Whisky a Go Go in Hollywood in March 2006.
 The performance featured hits spanning the six latest albums an introduction by Bam Margera and a live cover of the Ramones' "I Just Wanna Have Something to Do".
 The concert was also filmed in its entirety.
-Five tracks from the performance were released on DVD as bonus content on the Angels/Devils box set and the entire concert was released on the "Back in Blood" bonus DVD.
+Five tracks from the performance were released on DVD as bonus content on the Angels/Devils box set and the entire concert was released on the Back in Blood bonus DVD.

 The band began 2009 by touring in Europe as a part of Hellhounds Festival with Tiamat and Ava Inferi.
-In early 2009, The band started initial recording for their ninth studio album with Grammy award-winning producer Matt Hyde.
+In early 2009, The 69 Eyes started initial recording for their ninth studio album with producer Matt Hyde.
 The recording process took place in Los Angeles.
 It was also revealed that Johnny Lee Michaels provided post-production work in Helsinki.

 The new album Back in Blood was released 28 August in Europe and 15 September in the USA.
-In early June 2009, Bam Margera directed the music video for the first single from the album, "Dead Girls Are Easy."
+In early June 2009, Bam Margera directed the music video for the first single from the album, "Dead Girls Are Easy".
 The video premiered on playboy.com on 17 July 2009.
 The 69 Eyes also toured Australia for the first time in mid-June, playing in Brisbane, Melbourne, and Sydney.
-A tour of the United States followed in October 2009, and Jyrki 69 was featured on both FOX New's "Red Eye" program, and CNN International also.
-In December 2009, the band debuted their newest video for the song, "Dead & Gone" via Myspace.
+A tour of the United States followed in October 2009, and Jyrki 69 was featured on both Fox News' Red Eye program as well as on CNN International.
+In December 2009, the band debuted their newest video for the song, "Dead & Gone", via Myspace.
 This new video marked the band's third collaboration with Bam Margera.
-On 10 August the band revealed a contest for fans to create a video for the next single "Kiss Me Undead".
-The response was overwhelming, and on 30 September the band posted their 14 favorite videos on their YouTube page.
+On 10 August, the band revealed a contest for fans to create a video for the next single, "Kiss Me Undead", and on 30 September the band posted their 14 favorite videos on their YouTube page.